🚩 Challenge #0: 🎟 Simple Counter Example

 If you want to redeploy to the same production URL you can run

-flag it will deploy it to a preview/test URL.
+yarn vercel --prod.
+If you omit the--prodflag it will deploy it to a preview/test URL.

 ⚠️ Run the automated testing function to make sure your app passes